TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-installupgradefailwindows.md

 ## **Recommended Steps**

 1. If you can, run the command **iotedge check --verbose** to test for common configuration errors
 2. Verify that your device is running a [supported version of Windows](https://docs.microsoft.com/azure/iot-edge/support?view=iotedge-2018-06#operating-systems).
-Windows 10 Enterprise is not supported to host IoT Edge due to licensing issues.
-The EULA explicitly excludes the use of Windows Containers on non-Server and non-IOT editions of Windows in product environments.

 ## **Recommended Documents**